What is a Shareholders Agreement?

 A Shareholders Agreement is a contract between shareholders.
 It protects the shareholders’:

 A Shareholders Agreement is a binding contract between shareholders.
 It sets out their rights, obligations, and procedures.
 This is in case of shareholder dispute in the future.

-When you incorporate a company it is governed by:
+When you incorporate a company it is governed in three ways:

 The company constitution is a ‘contract’ between the company and the shareholders.
 In contrast, a Shareholders Agreement is a binding contract between the shareholders.

 What if shareholders are in agreement as to how to treat investments or how to run the business?
 Then a Shareholders Agreement is a must.
 A Shareholders’ Agreement provides: